 Tip #1: Include Food that Helps to Maintain Your Health and Immunity

-A healthy diet includes a variety of fresh plant foods including vegetables and fruits.
+A healthy post lockdown diet includes a variety of fresh plant foods including vegetables and fruits.
 Plant foods contain phytonutrients, vitamins, minerals, antioxidants and fiber.
 Vitamins and minerals help metabolize our foods and build the cells we need to bolster our immune function.

-Antioxidants help protect our body against cell oxidation or damage that can lead to aging, poor cell function and even disease.
+Antioxidants protect our body against cell oxidation or damage that can lead to aging, poor cell function and even disease.
 While, fibre is important because it helps clean and scrub the gut.
 Fibre absorbs and packages toxins for removal from the gut, ensuring they’re not absorbed into the blood stream.

 A few plant foods worth mentioning – ginger, garlic and turmeric have each been shown to have unique active phyto-compounds that can help boost the immune system.
 Foods rich in zinc – such as meat, chickpeas, lentils, nuts and seeds are also important.
 Zinc is involved in many pathways in the body including the immune response.
 This mineral is an effective and powerful antioxidant.